Facts and dimensions are the building blocks of a Kimball-style data warehouse.

 configuration are updated, dbt creates a new row in the snapshot table.

-dbt recommends the timestamp
+dbt recommends the

 strategy for most use cases.
 The check_cols